Recycling curbside collection

 • Speakers

-• Cameras, including security cameras
+• Security cameras

 • Video recorders

-• Handheld point-of-sale terminals or devices
+• Handheld point-of-sale devices

 What happens to electronics being recycled?